shengtu0328/myHugoWebsite/github_blog/content/posts/english_new_concept_english3.md

 ‘Have you anything to declare? ’ he asked, looking me in the eye.
 ‘No, ’ I answered confidently.
-‘Would you mind unlocking this suitcase please? ’
-‘Not at all, ’ I answered.
+‘Would you mind unlocking （mind 后面一般加动名词）this suitcase please? ’ ‘Not at all, ’ I answered.

 The Officer went through the case with great care.
 All the things I had packed so carefully were soon in a dreadful mess.
 I felt sure I would never be able to close the case again.
 Suddenly, I saw the Officer's face light, up.
 He had spotted a tiny bottle at the bottom of my case and he pounced on it with delight.